Quick Summary

 The Indian Constitution’s preamble is known as the prelude for the following reasons: The foundational principles of the entire constitution are found in the Preamble.

-The Preamble’s characteristics include stating the source of the Constitution’s authority, reaffirming the nation’s commitment to securing justice, liberty, and equality, outlining the goals of the document, and mentioning the area that the document will cover.
+The Preamble’s characteristics include stating the source of the Constitution’s authority, reaffirming the nation’s commitment to securing justice, liberty, and equality, outlining the document’s goals, and mentioning the area the document will cover.

 The pledge of the Constitution of India affirms citizens’ commitment to settling disputes peacefully and avoiding actions that threaten the country’s unity and integrity.